 4) Pay It Forward

-Whether you're dealing with falling leaves or falling snow, many of your neighbors will need a hand completing tasks around the house or in the yard.
+From falling leaves or falling snow, many of your neighbors will need a hand completing tasks around the house or in the yard.
 What better way to build a strong sense of community than by organizing your students and chaperones into a chore brigade?

 Create teams of students (with adult supervisors) to help friends and family by raking leaves, shoveling snow, or even clearing out attics and basements during spring cleaning.
 Students can also help businesses clean windows or take out trash.